Ukraine Family #42383 – $29 per month

 (write family name or number at checkout)

 Their daughter Kateryna was born in 2012.
 Natalia continued to visit children in shelters.
-She met a boy, Viktor, who was HIV-positive and was told she could not adopt him unless she also adopted his two brothers.
+She met a boy, Viktor, who was HIV-positive.
+She was told she could not adopt him unless she also adopted his two brothers.
 “Financially, we were not able to adopt three children at once,” she says.
-“However, they gave us guardianship as foster parents and today we have these three brothers — a 9-year-old Viktor, Russ, 4 and little 3-year-old Nick.
-Our little Russ has epilepsy and brain damage from fetal alcohol syndrome.
+“However, they gave us guardianship as foster parents and today we have these three brothers — a 9-year-old Viktor, Ruslan, 4 and little 3-year-old Nazar.
+Our little Ruslan has got epilepsy and brain damage from fetal alcohol syndrome.
 He did not speak at all.
-After a year and a half, he is better but still does not speak.
+After a year and a half, he is better but still does not talk.
 He understands everything, listens, and sympathizes.
 Nick, the youngest, has Epstein Barr Syndrome, frequent pneumonia and anemia.
 He has more than doubled his weight.
-He cannot keep up with his peers, but he tries hard.
+He could not keep up with his peers, but he has tried hard.
 The boys need surgery for injuries they suffered from abuse but we are afraid the legal system would remove them from our care.”

 The Zagrotskyi family sold their car and saved money to buy an old farmhouse.
-They are in the process of rebuilding it to have enough room for their children.
+They are rebuilding it to have enough room for their children.
 “Our desire is to take in the boys’ sister who needs a family.
 The farmhouse must be finished first.
 We need the wisdom of God for everything,” Natalia shares.